bkfox/aircox/notes.md

         - print program's name in lists
     - player:
         - "listen" + "favorite" buttons made easy + automated
-        - single mode / play next auto
         - mixcloud
         - seek bar
-    - section for schedule as calendar
     - load complete week for a schedule?
     - finish that fucking website
     - list of played diffusions and tracks when non-stop;